 I have already touched on this topic in my article about the costs of real estate websites, which you can find here.

-So before you decide to use a website builder for your real estate business website, you might want to ask yourself some questions about your goals.
+So before you use a website builder for your real estate business website, you might want to ask yourself some questions about your goals.